joseotaviorf/oh-my-pi/dags/platform/databricks_jobs_deletion/databricks_jobs_deletion.md

 ### Purpose

-Deletes Databricks jobs created over Jobs API 2.1 that are older than the provided `JOBS_REMOVAL_TIMEDELTA` and contains the provided `BIETLEJUICE_JOB_PREFIX` name filter.
+Creates a task per project that deletes Databricks jobs created over Jobs API 2.1 that are older than the provided `JOBS_REMOVAL_TIMEDELTA` and which name matches the RegExp provided in `PROJECT_TO_JOB_NAME_REGEX_MAPPING` variable.
 Uses DatabricksHook to directly call the jobs list API.

 Built due to a Databricks resource limitation of 10,000 saved jobs per Workspace.